-Christian has over three years of experience with hydraulic and hydrologic modeling, drafting grading plans and construction drawings, surveying, and preparing permitting submittal documents related to erosion control and stormwater management plans.
+Christian has over five years of experience with hydraulic and hydrologic modeling, drafting grading plans and construction drawings, surveying, and preparing permitting submittal documents related to erosion control and stormwater management plans.
 Before joining MARS in 2013, Christian worked as a technician in the lab of Dr. Rebecca Larson at UW Madison conducting monitoring and analyses related to anaerobic digestion and agricultural runoff studies.
 Christian is passionate about sound engineering design and implementation and is enthusiastic to utilize cutting-edge methods to solve complex water resources problems.

 Steve has over 20 years of experience in hydrogeology and water resources engineering.
 A Michigan native, he grew up enjoying Midwestern lakes, streams and forests.
 His understanding of northern landscapes was deepened through graduate research on an Alaskan glacier and Wisconsin trout streams.
 Two years at the U.S. Environmental Protection Agency in Washington, DC developed his interest in the connections between urban planning, water resources and public health.
 Steve is former president of the American Water Resources Association Wisconsin Section and is active on University of Wisconsin research and geologic mapping advisory committees.
 He joined MARS in 2004.